Banner Health

 RSV can affect people of all ages but is especially severe in infants and older adults.
 RSV can cause runny nose and cough and sometimes can cause the barking cough of croup.
 RSV often affects the lungs while croup usually only involves the upper airway.

-Whooping cough (Pertussis) is caused by bacteria, not a virus.
+Whooping cough (pertussis) is caused by the Bordetella pertussis bacteria, making it a bacterial infection rather than a viral one like croup.
 While it also causes a very particular cough, whooping cough can often make your child throw up after a long coughing spell.
 In some babies it can cause them to stop breathing.
 There are no medicines or vaccines to prevent croup, but the good news is that there is a vaccine to prevent whooping cough, and antibiotics to stop the spread of whooping cough among people known to be exposed to the bacteria.

 How is croup diagnosed?